KuchnowskiP/KinguinInternshipTask/README.md

 curl -X GET "http://localhost:8080/api/v1/books/search?title=The%20Great%20Gatsby" -H "accept: application/json"
 ```

-Omitting any parameter will return all books in the database.
+Omitting all parameters will return all books in the database.

 ### POST example: Add a new book
 ```sh